LXTTT0323/Emotion_Agent_Hackathon_Project/docs/mvp_plan.md

 2. What's the optimal refresh rate for health data collection?
 3. How do we balance proactive notifications vs user privacy?
 4. What's the best way to store sensitive health data securely?
+5. When should we migrate from local JSON to a proper database?

 ### Success Metrics

 1. User engagement: Average interactions per day
 2. Emotional improvement: Positive trend in emotion classification over time
 3. Suggestion relevance: User feedback on suggestion quality
 4. Technical performance: Response time under 1 second
+5. Memory utilization: Effective use of historical context in responses